shellordie/configDB/README.md

 >>> has("section_name") # return True if the section name exist and False if not
 ```

-## Help
+## Need Help ?

-if you need help or want a feature open an issue and i will look into it
+If you need help or want a feature open an issue and i will look into it

 Thanks you.